 Peace On All Sides

 Jesus tends not to take sides, meaning he does not play favorites or act like a judge.
-Jesus does however clearly take sides in the manner of a life witness.
-For example, Jesus is not on the side of war.
+Jesus does however clearly take the side of life.
+Jesus is not on the side of war.
 He is on the side of peace.
-In Sunday’s Gospel, Jesus, the peacemaker, is letting … Continue reading “Peace On All Sides”
+In Sunday’s Gospel, Jesus, the peacemaker, is letting disciples know he will always be … Continue reading “Peace On All Sides”